ganeshjadhav359/twitapp359-service/README.md

-# NodeJs-Nobel-prize-app
+# NodeJs twitapp359-service

-NodeJs application to play with twitter's apis such as pull tweets for user from his home timeline,search tweets by hashtag.
+NodeJs application to play with twitter's apis such as pull tweets for user from his/her home timeline,search tweets by hashtag.

 ## Getting Started